ryanschlimme/ryanschlimme/README.md

 - Hi, I’m @ryanschlimme and I'm a Finance major applying for a double major in ECE.
-- I’m currently learning circuit analysis, assembly language, and Python.
+- I’m currently learning circuit analysis, assembly language, Python, and SQL.
 - Experience in R data analysis and visualization.
 - Interested in nanotechnology and quantum electric materials research.
 - How to reach me ... ryanschlimme@utexas.edu